eiffel-community/etos/source/services/etos_environment_provider.rst

 IUT Provider
 ============

-An IUT provider returns a list of JSON data describing an IUT (Item Under Test).
+An IUT provider returns a list of JSON data describing an :ref:`iut` (Item Under Test).

 The IUT provider follows the :ref:`general structure <services/etos_environment_provider:General Structure>` of 'list', 'checkout' and 'checkin' but also adds another part which is the 'prepare' part.